viditpatni/Survey-form/README.md

 # Survey-form
-Sample survey form using html and css
+I created a survey form using HTML and CSS.